mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 A little known fact to most outsiders is the number of Vargr subspecies that exist within the Extents.
-Most ethnic minorities were seen as deviations from the ‘perfected’ Vargr race developed by the Ancients and became the victims of prejudice and racial abuse that prompted many to leave Vargr society and settle in the unpopulated regions of Vargr space.
+Most ethnic minorities were seen as deviations from the 'perfected' Vargr race developed by the Ancients and became the victims of prejudice and racial abuse that prompted many to leave Vargr society and settle in the unpopulated regions of Vargr space.
 Most of these